Curriculum and Instruction

 IDD 600.
 Trends and Issues in Instructional Design.
 3 Hours.

-This course defines the field of instructional design and technology by exploring its history, current trends and future issues in the field.
+This course defines the field of instructional design and learning design by exploring its history, current trends and future issues in the field.
 The course provides insights from leaders in the field, case studies on instructional design in different fields, and interactive activities on the systematic approaches to instructional design.

 IDD 610.
 Instructional Design.
 3 Hours.

-Instructional Design is a project-based course that includes step-by-step strategies to create instruction using design models, instructional strategies, and technology applications.
-Learners will study the processes of analysis, design, development, implementation, and evaluation in order to apply real-world training solutions to instructional challenges.
+Instructional Design is a project-based course that includes step-by-step strategies to create learning experiences using design models, instructional strategies, and technology applications.
+Learners will study the processes of analysis, design, development, implementation, and evaluation in order to apply real-world learning experience design solutions to instructional challenges.

 IDD 620.
 Universal Differential Instructional Design and Development.
 3 Hours.

-This course gives students an experience in research-based instructional methods and alternative assessment strategies designed to meet the varied instructional needs and preferences of all learners in today's educational environments.
+This course gives students an experience in research-based learning design methods and alternative assessment strategies designed to meet the varied instructional needs and preferences of all learners in today's educational environments.

 IDD 630.
 Performance System Technology.
 3 Hours.